Skip to main content

 Rail energy surcharge

-The Bunker Adjustment Factor (BAF) is imposed by ship operators to compensate for fluctuations in prices of ship’s fuel (bunker) used on the ferry crossings.
+The ship fuel surcharge (Formerly known as Bunker Adjustment Factor (BAF)) is imposed by ship operators to compensate for fluctuations in prices of ship’s fuel (bunker) used on the ferry crossings.

-The average Rotterdam Low Sulphur Marine Gas Oil (LSMGO) price in euro / tonne from the 16th of month N-2 until 15th of the month N-1 determines the BAF levels for month N. The BAF on individual shipping routes is calculated by multiplying the 'trade factor' by the fuel price.
+The average Rotterdam Low Sulphur Marine Gas Oil (LSMGO) price in euro / tonne from the 16th of month N-2 until 15th of the month N-1 determines the ship fuel surcharge levels for month N. The ship fuel surcharge on individual shipping routes is calculated by multiplying the 'trade factor' by the fuel price.

 MGO Reference prices